bregman-arie/devops-exercises/README.md

 <details>
 <summary>What are packet sniffers?
 Have you used one in the past?
 If yes, which packet sniffers have you used and for what purpose?</summary><br><b>
+It is a network utility that analyses and may inject tasks into the data-stream travelling over the targeted network.
 </b></details>

 <details>